tonyplovich/kubeadm/README.md

   * kubeadm's output: --token and --certificate-key

 ## Troubleshooting
-* If the reactor is configured, the master will log the output of kubeadm at "info" level.
+* If the reactor is configured, the master will log the output of kubeadm at "info" level as the command runs.
   * It can be filtered using grep:
 ```
 sudo journalctl -fu salt-master | grep 'kubeadm output - kube-poc0-ctrl0'